Busy beaver: Different numbers of symbols

+For example, the longest-running 3-state 3-symbol machine found so far runs 119112334170342540 steps before halting.

 Nondeterministic Turing machines

-The problem can be extended to Nondeterministic Turing machines by looking for the system with the most states across all branches or the branch with the longest number of steps.
+The problem can be extended to nondeterministic Turing machines by looking for the system with the most states across all branches or the branch with the longest number of steps.
 The question of whether a given NDTM will halt is still computationally irreducible, and the computation required to find an NDTM busy beaver is significantly greater than the deterministic case, since there are multiple branches that need to be considered.
 For a 2-state, 2-color system with p cases or rules, the table to the right gives the maximum number of steps before halting and maximum number of unique states created by the NDTM.

 Applications

+Open mathematical problems

-In addition to posing a rather challenging mathematical game, the busy beaver functions offer an entirely new approach to solving pure mathematics problems.
+In addition to posing a rather challenging mathematical game, the busy beaver functions Σ(n) and S(n) offer an entirely new approach to solving pure mathematics problems.
 Many open problems in mathematics could in theory, but not in practice, be solved in a systematic way given the value of S(n) for a sufficiently large n.
+Theoretically speaking, the value of S(n) encodes the answer to all mathematical conjectures that can be checked in infinite time by a Turing machine with less than or equal to n states.